bioboxes/biobox-minimal-base/README.md

     Dockerfile.
 After checking the biobox.yaml file the script named by the `BIOBOX_EXEC` environment variable in the developer's Dockfile is called.

+  * **fetch_archive.sh** - Given a URL and a name, fetches the URL and decompresses it to a directory under `/usr/local` with the given name.

   * **biobox_args.sh** - Fetches the `biobox.yaml` arguments and then applies a
     given [jq][] path.
 An example of fetching fastq paths is: